claudiamohh/claudiamohh.github.io/_posts/2022-09-23-Annotation-of-Table-Structure-Dataset-for-table-transformor-model.md

-## Image Table Extraction using Table Transformer Model
+## Annotation of Table Structure Dataset for microsoft/table-transformer Model

 My last project was to extract tables from pdf files.
 This project demands 3 smaller tasks:
   - table detection (TD), locates the table